 If you’re considering the option of owning multiple life insurance policies, you probably have at least one policy, which means you’re likely familiar with having to take a medical exam, perhaps undergo a phone interview, and wait for a decision to come.

 Get a free quote in seconds and apply in a few minutes.
-You’ll receive a quick decision and, if approved, you can purchase coverage that same day.
+Most applicants get an instant decision and, if approved, you could activate coverage that same day.

 - Can you have more than one life insurance policy?
 Yes, you can have multiple life insurance policies.

 - Most insurance companies have what is called a coverage cap, limiting the total coverage amount you carry with them to anywhere from twenty to thirty times your annual income, typically.